This crispy chicken thighs dinner features a fragrant sauce and topping of feta cheese. Make this recipe for a fabulous meal any night of the week!

 When it comes to chicken, I have strong preferences.
 While I do think dredging, pan-frying, and making a pan sauce can do wonders for chicken breasts, I’ll always prefer chicken with a nicely seared, crispy skin.

-Whether it’s roasted buttermilk chicken or crispy baked chicken with lemon and garlic, there’s no denying that this is the best, most flavorful way to enjoy chicken.
 If you feel the same way, you’re going to love these crispy chicken thighs with spiced tomato sauce, feta, and oregano.

 - Grapeseed oil (or any neutral-flavored, high-heat oil)